 Approved articles are intended to have few errors; however, we make no representations about the reliability or suitability of these articles.

 In addition to observing the legal requirements, it is necessary for users to maintain civility and appropriate language at all times.
+All content submitted by members and administrators must conform to the IEEE Social Media Operations and Best Practices Guide.
 While ETHW content will be available to the general public for viewing, content can only be added or edited by members of the ETHW, which includes all ETHW members and others who apply for ETHW membership.
 Membership represents belonging to a community of engineers, innovators and those that study their work and implies the responsibility to conform to the norms of collegiality and professionalism that distinguish our community.
 Anyone violating the ETHW’s norms, or assisting someone else in doing so, can be blocked from the site by the ETHW at its discretion.
 Ethical behavior is of the utmost importance in such a community and falls into three basic categories.

 - Respecting Intellectual Property (discussed in the previous section)